lab1092/blender-manual_ja/manual/lighting/shadows.rst

 However, it does mimic an effect where light is prevented from fully and uniformly illuminating an object, so it is mentioned here.
-Also, it is important to mention ambient lighting, since increasing :guilabel:`Ambient` decreases the effect of a shadow.
+Also, it is important to mention ambient lighting, since increasing *Ambient* decreases the effect of a shadow.

 You can use a combination of ray-traced and buffer shadows to achieve different results.
 Even within ray-traced shadows,